Last updated on April 24th, 2022 at 01:25 am

 Click the photo above to print the treasure hunt game page.

-With this exercise, you’ll pick an aquarium to observe.
-There are many with live streams like the Monterey Bay Aquarium.
+With this exercise, you’ll be observing an aquarium.
+There are many with live streams, like the Monterey Bay Aquarium.
 Then, you’ll prep your kids for the activity you’re about to do.
-Your goal is to watch the stream, write down your observations, questions you have about what you’re watching, predictions for your questions and ideas to test your predictions.
+Your goal is to watch the stream, write down your observations, questions you have about what you’re watching, predictions for your questions, and ideas to test your predictions.